 On this day, remembering the valiant sons of India, the Army Chief also honors the Indian brave soldiers who have dodged the enemies and given a befitting reply by giving them awards and army medals for their indomitable courage.
 Along with this, the widows of the martyrs who died for the country during this period are also honored with the army medal and other awards.

 Army Day is celebrated to commemorate the brave, courageous, and fearless soldiers of India and their sacrifices made for the country.

 Though every year Army Day is celebrated with great enthusiasm, Army Day celebrated in 2019 was quite special because, on this occasion of Army Day, the First Lady Officer Lieutenant Bhawana Kasturi lead the parade on 15 January.

-With this in 2019, it was the first time in the history of 70 years that a woman officer had led the Army Day Parade, before this no women have led the parade in celebration on Army Day.
+With this in 2019, it was the first time in the history of 70 years that a woman officer had led the Army Day Parade, before no women have led the parade in celebration of Army Day.

 Lieutenant Bhavna Kasturi leads the group of the Indian Army Service Corps.
 This group has not participated in the parade for the last 23 years but participated in the Army Day Parade held in 2019 for the first time.
 It had 144 jawans and the soldiers who followed the command of this lady officer during the parade, while Army General Bipin Rawat will accept the salute of all.

 Some interesting and glorious facts of Army – Facts about Indian Army Day